salrashid123/gce_metadata_server/README.md

 ## copy the service account key created earlier and save to /path/to/svcaccount.json

 ## then start the emulator
-go run cmd/main.go   -logtostderr   -alsologtostderr -v 40  \
+/path/to/gce_metadata_server   -logtostderr   -alsologtostderr -v 40  \
    -port :80 --interface=169.254.169.254 --configFile=`pwd`/config.json \
    --serviceAccountFile=/path/to/svcaccount.json